SimonCao1207/Korea-Weather-Data-EDA/README.md

     - Snow
     - Cloud
     ...

+## Issue with font when displaying Korean character.
+- First, you need to install the font Malgun Gothic by installing file `malgun.ttf` to display Korean letter in matplotlib.
+- Run the following command to empty cache of matplotlib

+    ```shell
+    rm ~/.cache/matplotlib -rf
+    ```

+- Restart the kernel of the notebook if you have already been active.

-# TODO
+## TODO
-    - Plot graphs tools like matplotlib, seaborn...
+- [x] Plot graphs tools like matplotlib, seaborn...
-    - Clean the data with pandas
+- [x] Clean the data with pandas
-    - Explore some insights about weather in Korea, especially in summer.
+- [x] Explore some insights about weather in Korea, especially in summer.
-    - Upload the dataset on kaggle
+- [ ] Upload the dataset on kaggle